unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 #### Duration

 A tek skill's duration is the length of time the tek skill persists.
 A duration can be expressed in rounds, minutes, hours, or even years.
-Some tek skills specify that their effects last until the tek skills are ditek skilled or destroyed.
+Some tek skills specify that their effects last until the tek skills are despelled or destroyed.

 ##### Instantaneous

 Many tek skills are instantaneous.
-The tek skill harms, heals, creates, or alters a creature or an object in a way that can't be ditek skilled, because its tek exists only for an instant.
+The tek skill harms, heals, creates, or alters a creature or an object in a way that can't be despelled, because its tek exists only for an instant.

 ##### Concentration